Relationships are often at the center of why women seek therapy.

 About the Author

-Meagan Clark, MA, LPC, NCC, BC-TMH is the Founder, CEO, and Clinical Director of Her Time Therapy, a group practice specializing in online mental health counseling for women.
-She is a Licensed Professional Counselor in Colorado and Georgia, a National Certified Counselor, and a Board Certified Telemental Health provider through the NBCC.
+Meagan Clark, LPC, NCC, ACS, BC-TMH, is the Founder, CEO, and Clinical Director of Her Time Therapy, a group practice specializing in online mental health counseling for women.
+She is a Licensed Professional Counselor in Colorado and Georgia, a National Certified Counselor, and a Board Certified Tele-mental Health provider through the NBCC.

 Meagan specializes in trauma, anxiety, relationship issues, and women’s mental health, and is passionate about helping women heal, build self-trust, and create fulfilling lives through evidence-based, trauma-informed care.
 As Clinical Director, she oversees and mentors a team of therapists at Her Time Therapy, ensuring that care across the practice is aligned with a feminist, trauma-informed, and integrative approach.